tytydraco/yessleep/out/I_Am_My_Friends_Sons_Godfather_My_Friend_Died_Recently_and_Im_Now_His_Caretaker.md

 We drove in silence for a little bit before I glanced back at him, where he was now looking out the window.

 “I’m sorry.”
 I said quietly.
-His head didn’t move, which meant he was just ignoring me.
+His head didn’t move.

 “Sorry.”
-I said louder, his head still not moving.
+I said louder, his head still not moving, meaning he was just ignoring me.
 “You’re safe with me Matty, ok?
 I promise you.
 I won’t let anything happen to you.”

 He didn’t say anything, but his arms unfolded and he placed them in his lap.
 A bit of the tension between us dissipated then.